- Information for passengers

 Following a consultation by the Department for Transport (DfT), the Government has decided to proceed with the development of a new high speed rail network in the UK, with a first phase between London and the West Midlands.
 Further information is available on the DfT website.

 If you have a complaint about an issue related to railway infrastructure or adjacent land belonging to Network Rail, you should contact Network Rail directly.

 We have published guidance on Using level crossings safely ( PDF 354 Kb), a guide for managers, designers and operators ( PDF 1876 Kb) and guidance for farmers ( PDF 30 Kb).
 Further information on level crossings is available on Network Rail’s website.

 If you have a health and safety complaint that has not been successful with your manager, with the unions or with CIRAS, you may contact us and we will forward you to the appropriate railway safety team member.
 Your confidentiality will be protected if you so request.

 Personal Track Safety training (PTS)

 If you are applying for a job in the rail industry you will need to contact Network Rail regarding PTS training.

-Visit this section if you have a complain about the railways and you want to know who to contact first.
+Visit this section if you have a complaint about the railways and you want to know who to contact first.